ipb-halle/MetFragTraining/README.md

 Q8: Is the retention time information helpful here?

+---

-### *Step 4 - Run MetFrag adding additional meta information*
+## *Step 4 - Run MetFrag adding additional meta information*

-*4 a) Add the additional scoring terms*
+### 4 a) Add the additional scoring terms

 -   meta information can help to verify putative identifications depending on the experimental context
 -   however, you need to be careful when using this information which is not related to your acquired data

--   in the “Candidate Filter & Score Settings” tab select the additional “Database Scoring Terms”
+-   in the "Candidate Filter & Score Settings" tab select the additional "Database Scoring Terms"
     -   PubChemNumberPubMedReferences
     -   PubChemNumberPatents

 <img src="./MetFrag hands-on manual/image26.png" width="476" height="271" />

+---

-*4 b) Process candidates by performing *in silico* fragmentation and matching to MS/MS data*
+### 4 b) Process candidates by performing *in silico* fragmentation and matching to MS/MS data

 -   use the same settings as in 3 b) and process the candidates

 <img src="./MetFrag hands-on manual/image21.png" width="484" height="276" />

-**Questions:**
+---

+*Questions:*

 Q9: What has changed compared to the previous run?